Review: Quantum Metrology and Sensing with Many-Body Systems: Global Estimation Theory: Parameter Estimation with Minimal Prior Information

 where $\hat{\Lambda}(x)$ is the estimator of $\lambda$ (mapped from the measurement outcomes $x$), and $Z_F$ can be demonstrated to be

-where the first term accounts for the average of the classical Fisher information over the prior distribution $z(\lambda)$ and the second term is the classical Fisher information of the prior distribution itself~\cite{vantrees1968}.
+where the first term accounts for the average of the CFI over the prior distribution $z(\lambda)$ and the second term is the CFI of the prior distribution itself~\cite{vantrees1968}.
 A quantum bound can also be derived~\cite{paris2009quantum} by substituting $I(\lambda)$ with $I_Q(\lambda)$.
-A very narrow prior distribution reduces $Z_F$ to the local classical Fisher information bound, i.e., $\int z(\lambda)I(\lambda)d\lambda \rightarrow I(\lambda)$.
-Examples of van Trees global estimation are: collisional thermometry (where a series of ancillas is sent sequentially to probe the system’s temperature) utilizing Bayesian inference, and the significance of prior information using the modified Cram\'{e}r-Rao bound associated with van Trees and Sch\'{u}tzenberger~\cite{alves2022bayesian}; Bayesian thermometry approach based on the concept of thermodynamic length, applicable in the regime of non-negligible prior temperature uncertainty and limited measurement data, exemplified using a probe of non-interacting thermal spin-1/2 particles~\cite{jorgensen2022bayesian}; ultimate bounds in Bayesian thermometry approach for arbitrary interactions and measurement schemes (including adaptive protocols) are explored.
-Notably, a derivation of a no-go theorem for non-adaptive protocols that does not allow for better than linear (shot-noise-like) scaling, even having access to arbitrary many-body interactions, is presented~\cite{mehboudi2022fundamental}.
+A very narrow prior distribution reduces $Z_F$ to the local CFI bound, i.e., $\int z(\lambda)I(\lambda)d\lambda \rightarrow I(\lambda)$.
+Examples of van Trees \vm{global estimation} are: collisional thermometry (where a series of ancillas is sent sequentially to probe the system’s temperature) utilizing Bayesian inference, and the significance of prior information using the modified Cram\'{e}r-Rao bound associated with van Trees and Sch\'{u}tzenberger~\cite{alves2022bayesian}; Bayesian thermometry approach based on the concept of thermodynamic length, applicable in the regime of non-negligible prior temperature uncertainty and limited measurement data, exemplified using a probe of non-interacting thermal spin-1/2 particles~\cite{jorgensen2022bayesian}; ultimate bounds in Bayesian thermometry approach for arbitrary interactions and measurement schemes (including adaptive protocols) are explored.
+Notably, a derivation of a no-go theorem for non-adaptive protocols that does not allow for better than linear (shot-noise-like) scaling, even having access to arbitrary many-body interactions, is presented in Ref.~~\cite{mehboudi2022fundamental}.
+A strict hierarchy of \vm{global estimation} protocols was recently established linking them with local strategies~\cite{zhou2024strict}.

 Note that, in general, van Trees bound is not tight and cannot be saturated.
-To achieve a tighter bound a systematic and general metric evaluating the performance of global sensing and its significance for quantum many-body probes with criticality has been examined in Ref.~\cite{montenegro2021global}.
-The global sensing procedure involves considering a modified quantum Cram\'{e}r-Rao bound, which introduces the average uncertainty of the estimation as follows:
+To achieve a tighter bound a systematic and general metric evaluating the performance of \vm{global estimation} and its significance for quantum many-body probes with criticality has been examined in Ref.~\cite{montenegro2021global}.
+The \vm{global estimation} procedure involves considering a modified quantum Cram\'{e}r-Rao bound, which introduces the average uncertainty of the estimation as follows: